 - Make the most of natural light.
 It might help to spend time in natural light, for example going for walks, spending time in parks or gardens, or simply sitting near a window.
 This seems to be helpful if you experience SAD in winter.

 - Plan ahead for winter.
 For example, try to make meals in advance and freeze them if you know you are likely to lack the energy to do this during the most difficult period.

 I try to get some natural light during the day just by being outside, maybe tidying up the garden or taking my dog for a walk.
-Exercise in natural light is really helpful but is not always possible.
+Exercise in natural light is really helpful.

 If SAD affects you during hot weather, there are particular things you could try that might help.
 You could: